Rasul Jan: Education and life

-He was born in the village of Ningolai in Kabal of Swat District, Pakistan and studied Chemistry at the University of Peshawar, obtaining an M.Phil.
+Jan was born in the village of Ningolai in Kabal of Swat District, Pakistan and studied chemistry at the University of Peshawar, obtaining an M.Phil.
 Dr.Jan obtained his PhD from University College Cork, followed by three years Post-Doctoral work in the University College Dublin, in the Republic of Ireland.
 Returning to Pakistan in 1985, he joined the Department of Chemistry at the University of Peshawar as assistant professor.
 In 1999 he was appointed as head of the Department of Environmental Sciences.
 He held a Fulbright Program fellowship at the New Mexico State University in 2003.
 He worked in Bio-Design institute at Arizona State University, United States.

-He was awarded Pride of Performance (2010) and Sitara-e-Imtiaz (2016) in Science by the President of Islamic Republic of Pakistan.
+He was awarded Pride of Performance (2010) and Sitara-e-Imtiaz (2016) in Science by the president of Islamic Republic of Pakistan.